The new custom open source typeface

 Plex consists of four subfamilies: Sans, Mono, Serif and Sans Condensed, each in eight weights with true italics, and supports over 100 languages using the Latin alphabet (including Vietnamese) as well as Cyrillic and monotonic Greek.
 Several other writing systems are also supported and currently include Arabic, Devanagari, Hebrew and Thai, with support for Bengali, Chinese, Japanese, Korean and Tamil in progress.

-As part of the Bold Monday team I’ve worked on of this project as both type designer and font engineer.
+As part of the Bold Monday team I’ve worked on this project as both type designer and font engineer.
 Design tasks mostly involved Latin parts of the family; Plex Sans, Plex Serif and Plex Sans Condensed, with production tasks on Plex Cyrillic and Plex Hebrew.

 As font engineer I was involved with both PostScript and TrueType hinting of Plex Sans, Plex Mono, Plex Serif, Plex Sans Condensed, Plex Cyrillic, Plex Hebrew, Plex Devanagari, Plex Arabic and Plex Thai.